hikarilogo50smallred2

 Daily

-(at the end of each workday, before leaving the salon) With scissor in closed position, add one drop of oil to the side of the screw.
+At the end of each workday, before leaving the salon - With scissor in closed position, add one drop of oil to the side of the screw.
 This will lubricate the screw and pivot preventing unnecessary wear in this area.
 (No. 6)

 Opening the scissor blades, add a line of oil to both inner surfaces of the blades.
 Carefully wipe excess from pivot to point.
 This lubricates all major contact points of the blades, prevents wear, and prolongs sharpness.
 (No. 7)